bartlomiejch/social_poem/README.md

 social_poem
 ===========

-An app for writing a poem online by all users.
+An app that allows writing a poem online by all users.